abhinav4987/E-COMERCE/README.md

 ## Features

-- basic functionalities of a ecomerce website like, buying products, reviewing them.
+- basic functionalities of a ecommerce website like, buying products, reviewing them.
 - search functionality for products.
 - payment feature powered by stripe.
 - filter for products based on categories, price and rating.
-- the admin(seller) has a funtionality to edit handle orders, add products and modify products and users.
+- the admin(seller) has a funtionality to edit and handle orders, add products and modify products and users.
 - using cloudinary to store images.
 (To see a walkthrough of the app , do watch this youtube video.)
 - error handling in the backend code